Skip to content

 pip install opensafely

 To check this has installed successfully, run opensafely --version.
+This should show you the version of the OpenSAFELY CLI that you installed.

-Updating opensafely🔗
+Updating opensafelyπŸ”—

 You should keep the tool up to date as much as possible.
 You can upgrade to a new version of opensafely by running: